techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

         }
 ```

-- The reference URL that points to the destination Teams app experience in StageView Modal link syntax.
-For more information, see [How to format the reference URL](#how-to-format-the-reference-url).
+- The reference URL that points to the destination experience in StageView Modal link syntax.
+For more information, see the [How to format the reference URL](#how-to-format-the-reference-url) section of this article.

 - `alias`: The name of your app.
 When a user opens the task, they see a message that says, “Complete this task in <**alias**>", and a **Start task** button to jump to the destination experience.